ctm/yld/src/running/past/2023/cocodona-250/creepy-crawly.md

 The following day I was hiking up the penultimate big climb and I saw a centipede.
-Although I know the difference between diamondback, timber and mojave rattlers, I didn't know much about various centipedes.
+Although I know the difference between diamondback, timber and Mojave rattlers, I didn't know much about various centipedes.
 I had a vague recollection of seeing a video of someone getting bitten by one, but I got a photo and video of the large colorful one I saw.
 Sure enough, it was a giant desert centipede,